 Today, methamphetamine is a recreational drug.
 It has stimulant properties that result in increased activity, decreased appetite, and general feelings of euphoria.
 Users sometimes use methamphetamine for days at a time while they chase an ongoing high.

 The negative side effects of methamphetamine are vast and intense.
 People who use methamphetamine on a regular basis may experience feelings of paranoia, irritability, or confusion.
 The physical effects are numerous and become obvious quickly as well; methamphetamine users may have rotting teeth, a thinning body, and acne or meth sores on their faces and body, which become worse due to habitual scratching.
-Long term use can lead to convulsions, stroke, lowered immunity, liver damage, and even death.
+Long-term use can lead to convulsions, stroke, lowered immunity, liver damage, and even death.

 Methamphetamine is extremely dangerous.